4 Simple Tips For Teaching Children To Pray

 Though Ruth and I are far from experts, and I have to admit that I haven’t been nearly as consistent in praying with my children as I should be, I feel that God has taught me some things that could be helpful to you as you seek to teach your own children to pray.

-1. If you want your children to learn to pray, you must teach and train them.
+1. Teaching children to pray means taking time to teach and train them.

-2. If you want your children to learn to pray, you as the parent must have a regular walk with God yourself.
+2. Teaching children to pray is best done when you as the parent have a regular walk with God yourself.

 Whether we like it or not, our children will learn far more from what we do than what we say.
 We will never succeed in teaching our children to do something that we do not practice personally.